melvinvarkey/bigipsecurity/README.md

 #### Description

-An unauthenticated attacker can establish multiple connections with BigIP Access Policy Manager and exhaust all available sessions defined in customer's license.
+An unauthenticated attacker can establish multiple connections with BIG-IP APM and exhaust all available sessions defined in customer's license.
-In the first step of BigIP APM protocol the client sends a HTTP request to virtual server with access profile (/).
+In the first step of BIG-IP APM protocol the client sends a HTTP request to virtual server with access profile (/).
-The BigIP system creates a new session, marks it as progress (pending), decreases the number of the available sessions by one, and then redirects client to access policy URI (/my.policy).
+The BIG-IP APM creates a new session, marks it as progress (pending), decreases the number of the available sessions by one, and then redirects client to access policy URI (/my.policy).
-Since BigIP allocates a new session after the first unauthenticated request and deletes the session only if an access policy timeout will be expired the attacker can exhaust all available sessions repeatedly sending initial HTTP request.
+Since BIG-IP APM allocates a new session after the first unauthenticated request and deletes the session only if an access policy timeout will be expired the attacker can exhaust all available sessions repeatedly sending initial HTTP request.
 New versions of BigIP system has secure configuration by default and they are not vulnerable to this attack.

 #### Testing